THE MAN OF SIN

 12 that they all may be condemned who did not believe the truth but had pleasure in unrighteousness.

-Paul states in II Thes 2:7 that the mystery (of emerging false Christianity) was already at work in his time.
+Paul states in II Thessalonians 2:7 that the mystery (of emerging false Christianity) was already at work in his time.
 In Acts chapter 8 we find evidence of this, as Simon Magus, or Simon the Magician, is introduced to us, and obviously for good reason.
-Eusebius' "Church History", written in the early fourth century, adds more information about Simon, as well as his first successor, Menander (Church History 2:13-14 and 3:26).
+Eusebius' "Church History", written early in the 4th century AD, provides more information about Simon, as well as his first successor, Menander (Church History 2:13-14, 3:26).

 Eusebius says that Simon Magus reached Rome before any true apostle did: "With faith in our Lord Jesus Christ reaching all people, the enemy of salvation (Satan) planned to capture the imperial city in advance and sent Simon there ..... and by assisting his sorcery took possession of many in Rome and led them astray.
-This is reported by (second century author) Justin (Martyr)" (Church History 2:13).
+This is reported by Justin (second century author Justin Martyr)" (Church History 2:13).

 In the same section of his book, Eusebius continues: "Simon was the original author of all heresies.
 From his time down to ours, his followers, while pretending Christianity, prostrate themselves before pictures of Simon and Helen (Simon's female companion), worshiping them with incense, sacrifices and libations".

-We see therefore that the falsification of Christianity started shortly after true Christianity was established.
-It took centuries, however, for false Christianity to become organised and state sponsored.
-Roman Emperor Constantine began the process of making the empire "Christian" in the early 4th century AD, and in the latter part of the 4th century Emperor Theodosius made Christianity the state religion.
-This meant that Christianity's leaders became subject to state approval and direction.
-Theodosius appointed various cities in his realm as Church administrative centres, and all major cities had their Bishops, or overseers.
+We see therefore that the falsifying of Christianity began shortly after true Christianity was established.
+It was several centuries, however, before false Christianity became organised and state sponsored.
+Emperor Constantine began the process of making the Roman Empire "Christian" early in the 4th century, and in the latter part of the 4th century Emperor Theodosius made "Christianity" the state religion.
+This meant that its leaders and their teachings became subject to state approval and direction.
+Theodosius appointed various cities in his realm as church administrative centres, and all major cities had their own Bishops, or overseers.

-In the middle of the 6th century, Emperor Justinian reduced the number of major centres of Christian governance to five, in what was called the Pentarchy.
-These five cities were Constantinople, Rome, Antioch, Jerusalem and Alexandria, which each had their leading "patriarch", also called father (Greek "pappas").
-When Islamic forces captured most of the Middle East in the 7th century, only Constantinople and Rome were left as major Christian administrative centres in the Roman Empire.
-From that time on there were two leaders over the "Christian" world: the Patriarch of Constantinople, today known as the head of the Eastern Orthodox Churches, and the Pope of Rome.
+In the middle of the 6th century Emperor Justinian reduced the number of major centres of Christian governance to five, creating the "Pentarchy".
+These five cities were Constantinople, Rome, Antioch, Jerusalem and Alexandria, each of which had their leading "patriarch", also called father (Greek "pappas").
+After Islamic forces conquered most of the Middle East in the 7th century, only Constantinople and Rome were left as major Christian administrative centres in the Roman Empire.
+From that time on there were just two leaders over the Christian world: the Patriarch of Constantinople, today known as the head of the Eastern Orthodox Church, and the Pope of Rome.

-For a long time, newly elected Popes of Rome needed to be ratified by the Roman Emperor, based in Constantinople, before they could be installed into office.
-The Pope would be elected in Rome, but the name of the candidate would have to be submitted to Constantinople for approval.
+Initially, newly elected Popes of Rome were required to be ratified by the Roman Emperor, based in Constantinople, before they could be installed into office.
+The Pope would be elected in Rome, but the name of the candidate would be submitted to Constantinople for approval.
 This clearly shows who was in charge of the Empire.

-In 684AD however, perhaps affected by a five year drawn out, but ultimately unsuccessful, siege of Constantinople by Muslim forces during the previous decade, Emperor Constantine IV issued an important edict that changed the religious power balance between Rome and Constantinople, as seen in the following quote from Wikipedia:
+In 684AD however, overburdened by continual warfare, including a five-year siege of Constantinople by Muslim forces, Emperor Constantine IV made a monumental decision that forever changed the religious power balance between Rome and Constantinople.
+Wikipedia explains:

 "John V was the first pope of the Byzantine Papacy consecrated without the direct imperial approval.
-Emperor Constantine IV had done away with the requirement during the pontificate of Benedict II, John V's predecessor" (Wikipedia page "Pope John V").
+Emperor Constantine IV had done away with the requirement during the pontificate of Benedict II, John V's predecessor" (Article "Pope John V").

-John V was installed as Pope in 685, making his first year in office 686.
+John V was installed as Pope in 685, making 686 his first year in office.

 From this point on, the Papacy was an independent power, or in Biblical language, a "horn".

 The apostle Paul was a Pharisee and as such was well schooled in the Old Testament Scriptures.
-When he wrote about the "man of sin" in II Thessalonians, he wasn't talking about something new; rather, he was referring back to the prophecies in Daniel 7 regarding the "little horn".
-This little horn was prophesied to emerge among ten horns, or powers, that would arise out of the seventh head of the Beast.
+He had also been taught personally by Christ.
+When he wrote about the "man of sin" in II Thessalonians, he wasn't talking about something new; rather, he was referring to the prophecy of Daniel 7, in particular the little horn mentioned in Daniel 7:8.
+This little horn was foretold to emerge among ten horns, or powers, that would arise out of the fourth "beast", the last of the successive "Beast" powers that would rule over Jerusalem and the Jews.
+See the page "DANIEL 7 & 8 - JERUSALEM'S CONQUERORS" for a full explanation.

-Paul had written his first epistle to the Thessalonians to prepare them for the coming of Christ.
-However, word had reached Paul that the Thessalonians now thought Christ's return was imminent.
-Paul therefore wrote his second epistle to them, mentioning this concern in II Thes 2:1-2: "Now we beseech you, brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him, that ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand" (KJV).
+Paul had written his first epistle to the Thessalonians to prepare them for the second coming of Christ.
+However, word reached him that the Thessalonians now believed that the second coming of Christ was imminent.
+He therefore wrote his second epistle to them, mentioning this concern in II Thessalonians 2:1-2: "Now we beseech you, brethren, by the coming of our Lord Jesus Christ, and by our gathering together unto him, that ye be not soon shaken in mind, or be troubled, neither by spirit, nor by word, nor by letter as from us, as that the day of Christ is at hand" (KJV).

-Paul then explains (in verse 7) that "he who (that which) now restrains will do so until he (it) is taken out of the way".
-In other words, the sixth head of the Beast powers that rule Jerusalem, i.e. Rome, had to be taken out of the way (be conquered) before the seventh head, Mecca/Medina, would be in place, and be followed by its ten horns, during which period the "time, times and dividing of time" of the "little horn" would commence.
-See the page “DANIEL 7 & 8 - JERUSALEM’S CONQUERORS” for more on this.
+In order to indicate the long period of time that would elapse before Christ's return, Paul then explains (in verse 7) that "he who (that which) now restrains will do so until he (it) is taken out of the way".
+In other words, the sixth head of the "Beast" powers that rule over Jerusalem, Rome, had to be taken out of the way (conquered) before the seventh head, Mecca/Medina, could take its place, followed by its ten horns, during which period the "time, times and half a time" (1260 years) of the little horn would commence.
+See the article “DANIEL 2 - INTERPRETATION ERRORS” for more on this.

-638AD - when the seventh head of the Beast powers, Mecca/Medina, captured Jerusalem from the sixth head, the Roman Empire headquartered in Constantinople.
+638AD - when the seventh head of the "Beast", Mecca/Medina, captured Jerusalem from the sixth head, the Roman Empire headquartered in Constantinople.

 661AD - when the first of the ten Islamic "horns", the Umayyad dynasty, began its reign over Jerusalem.